ahmadsayed/hybrid-beyond-x86/README.md

 To get your hands on a machine running ARM, hold your phone. or get a Raspberry Pi.
 Also, Amazon EC2 based ARM Graviton. [https://aws.amazon.com/blogs/aws/new-ec2-instances-a1-powered-by-arm-based-aws-graviton-processors/]

 * Strengths: Power efficiency.
-* Definition in Linux: armhf, arm71, aarch64
+* Definition in Linux: aarch64
 * Trivia: according to Steve Furber, the principal designer on ARM, when they received the first chip, they tested the power consumption and found it Zero, he reviewed the wiring, thinking that the meter is not connected correctly it turned out they did not connect the CPU to the power supply at all, because of faulty board, and it is running only on the power coming from the input signal.

 ## Options to build multiarch container images